Content from Introduction

 Abatement / Carbon Elimination

-Abatement is not enough on its own as there will always be some emissions that can’t be eliminated due to technological or economic constraints, but it must form the core of every organization’s strategy as it is an area where almost every company can improve on.
+Abatement is not enough on its own as there will always be some emissions that can’t be eliminated due to technological or economic constraints, but it must form the core of every organisation’s strategy as it is an area where almost every organisation can improve.

-To balance those residual emissions, we need to look at other mechanisms such as offsets, compensations or neutralizations.
+To balance those residual emissions, we need to look at other mechanisms such as offsets, compensations or neutralisations.

 Offsets